ProofLabDev/prooflab-rs/README.md

 ## Support:

-For additional support using zkRust or questions please reach out via the [telegram support group](https://t.me/+JEiLahym_lRkNzM0).
+For additional support using prooflab-rs or questions please reach out via the [telegram support group](https://t.me/+7Qd3EutBDwZhM2U5).

 ## Examples:

-After installing the binary and required un one of the following commands to test zkRust.
+After installing the binary and required un one of the following commands to test prooflab-rs.
 You can choose either Risc0 or SP1:

 **Fibonacci**: